woat/csgo-blackbars/README.md

 ### Installation

-Installation is very simple, just place the `bin/csgo-blackbars` binary anywhere in your filesystem.
+Installation is very simple, just place the `csgo-blackbars` binary anywhere in your filesystem.
 Then make a `~/.csbb` file and write two lines, first line is `csgo resolution` and second line is `origin resolution`.
 Then set the launch options to `path/of/binary %command%`.

 Read further for more detail.